-Medians are calculated from cumulated single-year percent distributions (see Numerator and Denominator below) of age at first sexual intercourse (see Age at First Sexual Intercourse above).
+Medians are calculated from cumulated single-year percent distributions (see Numerator and Denominator of Age at First Sexual Intercourse.
 Median is linearly interpolated between the single-year percent distributions that occur at the ages before and after 50 percent of the women (or men) had sexual intercourse for the first time.
 (See Median Calculations in Chapter 1).

 Numerators: Number of women (or men) within single year of age categories of age at first sexual intercourse (women: v531; men: mv531).
 Women (or men) who have never had sexual intercourse are included in a separate category at the tail of the distribution.
-In ever-married samples, the all woman (or man) factor is tallied in the category of women (or men) who have never been married or lived in a consensual union.
+In ever-married samples, the all women (or all men) factor is tallied in the category of women (or men) who have never been married or lived in a consensual union.

 Denominator: Number of women (or men) of all marital statuses.
 Numerators are divided by the overall denominator and multiplied by 100 to obtain percentages.
-In ever-married samples the denominator is adjusted by the all woman (or man) factors.
+In ever-married samples the denominator is adjusted by the all women (or all men) factors.